 This morning’s news bulletin of a Siri quality control system that can listen in on private conversations and even hear people having sex in their own homes has not surprised me.
 I am shocked though.
-This information is privy to those involved.
+App-based technology encroaches on our personal privacy and online safety.
+Information we share in our own homes is privy to those involved.
 No one else needs to know…

 These apps are prevalent and are popular amongst sex toys.
 We-vibe, Lovely, Lovense, and IMTOY are a few brands that utilise technology to make couples’ play more dynamic and to enable long-distance play.
 Some of these apps only seem to work over a short distance (in my hands IMTOY’s whale app struggled to stay connected on my Apple iPhone.
 Strange as it may sound.
 Possibly I just had patchy WiFi that occasion.